WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week1.md

  * In some weeks, however, there will be an assessed test in the Lab UG04.
 Check [Canvas](https://canvas.bham.ac.uk/courses/65779/assignments).

- * 9 hours studying handouts, watching recorded lectures about them, doing unassessed but mandatory exercises, and recording your performance on Canvas.
+ * 9 hours studying handouts, possibly also watching recorded lectures about them, doing unassessed but mandatory exercises, and recording your performance on Canvas.

 ## What you have to do this week